spinnaker/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/types/git-repo/_index.md

 ## Git Repo artifact in the UI

-The pipeline UI exposes the following fields for the GitHub file artifact:
+The pipeline UI exposes the following fields for the Git Repo artifact:

 | Field | Explanation |
 | ------|--------------|